 Phil is a dedicated public servant whose experience and understanding of Township governance along with his desire to improve the quality of life in our community has contributed to making Upper Saucon Township a nice place to live.

 I am currently serving as a Township Supervisor asking for your support to be re-elected for another term.
-My wife, Carol and I are approaching our 50th wedding anniversary and also celebrating 50 years of living in the Lehigh Valley.
+My wife, Carol and I just celebrated our 50th wedding anniversary and also celebrated 50 years of living in the Lehigh Valley.

 We moved to Upper Saucon Township in 1977 to settle down and start a family and boy has it grown!